RPA vs. BPM: How are they different?

 What is BPM?

-BPM is as much a cultural as it is technical discipline.
+BPM is as much a cultural as it is a technical discipline.
 To improve processes, employees must be willing to accept change and eliminate unnecessary tasks, while adding new tasks.

 Tactical vs. strategical deployments.
 Most RPA initiatives start with a BPM process to capture an overview of business operations.
-"Some kind of BPM is a prerequisite to any RPA deployment, as one can't successfully automate what one doesn't understand," reasoned Jeffrey Brown, senior director of digital automation at global management consultancy SSA & Company.
+"Some kind of BPM is a prerequisite to any RPA deployment, as one can't successfully automate what one doesn't understand," reasoned Jeffrey Brown, senior director at global management consultancy SSA & Company.

 RPA can connect BPM processes with the same technologies deployed with other platforms and systems.
 BPM processes can delegate tasks to RPA robots at the right time and in the proper context.